All You Need to Know About When to Amend Your Tax Return

 Michigan taxpayers sometimes make mistakes when filing returns, but only become aware of the mistake at a later date.
 Some taxpayers choose to amend their returns when this happens.
-But whether actually amending your return is the correct course depends on your individual circumstances.
+But whether actually amending your return is the correct course of action depends on your individual circumstances.

 In some instances, errors on returns are due to errors in making calculations or forgetting to include particular forms when filing your taxes.
 Whether you should amend primarily depends upon what sort of information requires correction, and what your intent was when filing.